-The Notes may be issued in bearer form only ("Bearer Notes"), in bearer form exchangeable for Registered Notes ("Exchangeable Bearer Notes") or in registered form only ("Registered Notes").
-Each Tranche of Bearer Notes and Exchangeable Bearer Notes will be represented on issue by a temporary Global Note if (i) definitive Notes are to be made available to Noteholders following the expiry of 40 days after their issue date or (ii) such Notes have an initial maturity of more than one year and are being issued in compliance with the D Rules (as defined in "Summary of the Programme -Selling Restrictions" below), otherwise such Tranche will be represented by a permanent Global Note.
-Registered Notes will be represented by Certificates, one Certificate being issued in respect of each Noteholder's entire holding of Registered Notes of one Series.
-Certificates representing Registered Notes that are registered in the name of a nominee for one or more clearing systems are referred to as "Global Certificates".
+Method of Issue The Notes may be issued on a syndicated or non-syndicated basis.
+The Notes may be issued in series (each a "Series") having one or more issue dates (each tranche within such Series a "Tranche") and on terms otherwise identical (or identical other than in respect of the first payment of interest), the Notes of each Series being intended to be interchangeable with all other Notes of that Series.
+Each Series may be issued in tranches on the same or different issue dates.
+The specific terms of each Tranche (which will be supplemented, where necessary, with supplemental terms and conditions and, save in respect of the issue date, issue price, first payment of interest and nominal amount of the Tranche, will be identical to the terms of other Tranches of the same Series) will be set out in a pricing supplement (a "Pricing Supplement").
+Issue Price Notes may be issued at their nominal amount or at a discount or premium to their nominal amount.
+Partly Paid Notes may be issued, the issue price of which will be payable in two or more instalments.
+Form of Notes The Notes may be issued in bearer form only (" Bearer Notes "), in bearer form exchangeable for Registered Notes (" Exchangeable Bearer Notes ") or in registered form only (" Registered Notes ").
+Each Tranche of Bearer Notes and Exchangeable Bearer Notes will be represented on issue by a temporary Global Note if (i) definitive Notes are to be made available to Noteholders following the expiry of 40 days after their issue date or (ii) such Notes have an initial maturity of more than one year and are being issued in compliance with the D Rules (as defined in "Summary of the Programme - Selling Restrictions" below), otherwise such Tranche will be represented by a permanent Global Note.
+Registered Notes will be represented by Certificates, one Certificate being issued in respect of each Noteholder's entire holding of Registered Notes that are registered in the name of a nominee for one or more clearing systems are referred to as " Global Certificates ".
 Registered Notes sold in an "offshore transaction" within the meaning of Regulation S will initially be represented by a Global Certificate.
+Clearing Systems The CMU, Clearstream, Luxembourg, Euroclear and, in relation to any Tranche, such other clearing system as may be agreed between the Issuer, the Issuing and Paying Agent, the